geoserver/geoserver/doc/en/user/source/community/opensearch-eo/automation.rst

    * - description.html
      - Y
      - The HTML description for the product
-   * - metadata.xml
-     - Y
-     - The metadata for the collection, in O&M format
    * - thumbnail.png, thumbnail.jpg or thumbnail.jpeg
      - Y
      - The collection thumbnail